processity/apex-performance-testing/README.md

 3. Constructs a gnuplot script to plot all the experiments onto the same graph
 4. Runs gnuplot to generate a PNG file with the graph data

 After plotting, you will see the results in the `graphs/` directory.
+The gnuplot commands will be in `gnuplot/MyPerformanceSuiteName.gnuplot` so that you can modify the appearance if you want to (note, this file will get clobbered on the next run so be careful)